Pan Roasted Chicken Thighs

 What if I don’t have fresh herbs?

-Dried herbs work in a pinch—just sprinkle them over the chicken before cooking.
+Dried herbs are fine, just use less, and sprinkle them over the chicken before cooking.

 Can I cook this on the stovetop instead of the oven?